carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-replace-disallow-copy-and-assign-macro.rst

 with a deleted copy constructor and a deleted assignment operator.

-Before the ``delete`` keyword was introduced in C++11 it was common practice to declare a copy constructor and an assignment operator as a private members.
+Before the ``delete`` keyword was introduced in C++11 it was common practice to declare a copy constructor and an assignment operator as private members.
 This effectively makes them unusable to the public API of a class.

 With the advent of the ``delete`` keyword in C++11 we can abandon the